-Licensing is giving legal rights to in-market parties to use your company’s name and other intellectual property.
+Licensing gives in-market parties legal rights to use your company’s name and other intellectual property.
 Any licensee can produce and sell products under your name or offer services using your brand.
 In exchange, you get royalties or other payments.
 It can be an effective light-touch way of entering a market, especially if you’re a service business that needs a local workforce; or your products would benefit from local manufacturing.

 But it’s not all plain sailing.
-How a licensee behaves towards customers, the quality of their output and the local spin they put on your product can affect the brand.
-That means thorough due diligence is needed on potential partners, and brands that come to the table with detailed research on their new market are much more likely to be able to tie down any important factors affecting those decisions into a contract.
+How a licensee or franchisee behaves towards customers, the quality of their output, and the local spin they put on your product can affect the brand.
+That means thorough due diligence on potential partners and brands with detailed research on their new market are much more likely to tie down any important factors affecting those decisions into a contract.

-For many companies, setting up a fully-fledged operation in the new market is a big commitment – but also brings huge advantages.
+For many companies, setting up a fully-fledged operation in a new market is a big commitment – but it also brings enormous advantages.
 This kind of ‘greenfield’ investment – ‘greenfield’ meaning the establishment of new facilities – means complete control over the operations in the new market.
-Many countries welcome foreign investment of this kind.
+Many countries welcome and incentivize foreign investment of this kind.

 Some companies will choose only to enter new markets where this kind of investment is possible – for a variety of reasons.
-If the product is particularly sensitive to different kinds of handling, for example, or needs to be manufactured to particular tolerances, ownership provides a reassuring level of control.
+Direct investment provides a reassuring level of control if the product is sensitive to different handling or needs to be manufactured to particular tolerances or standards.

-If that’s the case, the legal and regulatory burden of different potential markets should be a factor in the due diligence process right at the outset.
-Having local legal and financial advice, in additional to in-market research expertise, is essential.
+If a direct investment is the preferred method for new market entry, the legal and regulatory burden of different potential markets should be a factor in the due diligence process right at the outset.
+In addition to in-market research expertise, local legal and financial advice is essential.

-Market research plays an even more important role in due diligence when you’re buying a business in unfamiliar territory.
-The traditional metrics you might assess – and even the gut feel of key decision-makers – have to be translated through completely different lenses of cultural and market norms.
-(Due diligence isn’t easy on domestic M&A deals; it’s much tougher abroad…)
+Market research is even more critical in the due diligence required when buying a business in unfamiliar territory.
+Due diligence is challenging on domestic M&A deals; it’s much tougher abroad.
+The traditional metrics you might assess – and even the gut feel of key decision-makers – must be translated through entirely different cultural and market norms lenses.

-That’s also the big benefit of setting up a joint venture (JV) – a new partnership between your company and one or more parties where the ownership is shared.
+There can also be a benefit in setting up a joint venture (J.V.) – a new partnership between your company and one or more parties where the ownership is shared.
 You get the benefits of a greenfield start-up; a lower investment than M&A or setting up on your own; local expertise baked in; and legal status as a native in the new market.
-Many businesses see a JV as a turnkey project: each party brings existing expertise and capabilities to bear for fast deployment.
+Many businesses see a J.V. as a turnkey project: each party brings existing knowledge and capabilities for fast deployment.

 Building your intelligence network

-The choice of entry route will be dictated by many factors, then – consumer habits, culture, legal status, taxes and tariffs, local business practices, the transparency you can attain around potential partners and more.
-As a rule of thumb, the less exposure to cost and risk you have, the less control and margin you can secure.
+The choice of entry route will be dictated by many factors, including consumer habits, culture, legal status, taxes and tariffs, local business practices, the transparency you can attain around potential partners, and more.
+As a rule of thumb, the less exposure you have to cost and risk, the less control and margin you can secure.